 Aioid - Text by M. Alan Kazlev Generic term for a sub-singularity non-biological sentient being that is not a vec or alife.
 May be a bot, expert system, intelligent agent, sentient vehicle, sentient building, or any other type of similar entity.

-Aiviser - Text by Thorbjørn Steen A trans-sapient AI that has been constructed so as to be totally loyal to an individual or group of lower toposophic level, acting in an advisory capacity only.
+Aiviser - Text by Thorbørn Steen A transapient AI that has been constructed so as to be totally loyal to an individual or group of beings of lower toposophic level, acting in an advisory capacity only

 Autonomous Agent - Text by M. Alan Kazlev In general, an ai or aioid that has limited perception of its environment but is still able to process information to calculate an action so as to be able to perform a task or seek a goal.